UTSW-Software-Engineering-Course-2022/module_1_austinmarckx/README.md

 plot(GDROutput, labels=labels, boolSaveFig=True, boolSaveToHTML=True)
 ```

+See figures 2 and 3 (below) for plot output.

 Note that if a file path is passed into GraphDR, the default read option is identical to option 1.